codee-com/open-catalog/Checks/PWR019/README.md

 ### Relevance

-Vectorization takes advantage of having as high a trip count (ie. number of iterations) as possible.
+Vectorization takes advantage of having as high a trip count (i.e., number of iterations) as possible.
 When loops are
 [perfectly nested](../../Glossary/Perfect-loop-nesting.md) and they can be safely interchanged, making the loop with the highest trip count the innermost should